aroyer-qc/STM32F7_FatFS_HAL_Free/README.md

     - Very complicated.

     - Take a lot of space.
-(10K less for this driver)
+(10K more than this driver)

-    - Slow

  PRO of this driver.

     - Compact.